dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 # Changing domain contacts

-*You will only be able make these changes if the domain is registered in DNSimple.
+*You will only be able to make these changes if the domain is registered with DNSimple.
 If you are only hosting the domain with us you will have to transfer it in before being able to make them.
 Otherwise you will have to handle the contact in formation on your current registrar.*